 Primary Education Teacher

 Education in Lesotho remains a vital component for the country’s development.
-For this reason the Ministry of Education and Training (MOET) aims to raise education standards at all levels; specifically MOET seeks to improve access, quality and relevance of education to all learners.
+For this reason the Ministry of Education and Training (MOET) aims to raise education standards at all levels; specifically MOET seeks to improve access, quality, and relevance of education to all learners.
 MOET is giving special priority towards literacy, both in Sesotho and English, as well as mathematics, at the lower basic level.

-Peace Corps Lesotho works hand-and-hand with the MOET to support primary learners to increase their literacy, numeracy and life skills.
-Life skills education focuses on healthy living habits which includes: positive identity and self- esteem, decision making, critical thinking, positive communication, emotional health, and sexual and reproductive health.
+Peace Corps Lesotho works hand-and-hand with the MOET to support primary learners to increase their literacy, numeracy, and life skills.
+Life skills education focuses on healthy living habits which include: positive identity and self- esteem, decision making, critical thinking, positive communication, emotional health, and sexual and reproductive health.
 The project’s dual focus spans Grades 1-7, supporting learners in the primary school to become literate in English and Math (Grades 1-4) and maintain healthy lifestyles (Grades 4-7).

 Besides teaching, Volunteers will also be expected to engage in community development activities.
 These may or may not be within the school community and they are primarily driven by the expressed needs of the communities themselves.
 Some common community development opportunities for Volunteers include community libraries, environmental management, and income generating activities.

-Although your work day will vary from Volunteer to Volunteer, a typical work day for a Primary Education Teacher in Lesotho will begin at 8:00am; you will spend much of your teaching time in grade 4, your home room class, where you will co-plan and co-teach with the host teacher specifically on the literacy, numeracy and life skills windows.
+Although your work day will vary from Volunteer to Volunteer, a typical work day for a Primary Education Teacher in Lesotho will begin at 8:00am; you will spend much of your teaching time in grade 4, your home room class, where you will co-plan and co-teach with the host teacher specifically on the literacy, numeracy, and life skills windows.
 You will additionally support other teachers particularly in the lower grades with techniques to teach both literacy and numeracy at this foundational level.
 You will be teaching approximately 3-5 classes per day (each class is approximately 40 minutes, with 30-50 pupils).

 Peace Corps Lesotho promotes gender awareness and girls’ education and empowerment.
 You will receive training on gender challenges in your country and you will have the opportunity to implement gender-related activities that are contextually appropriate.
 During your service, you will look for ways to work with community members to promote gender-equitable norms and increase girls’ sense of agency.
 As part of your work, you will also report on these efforts and their impact.